aspose-words-cloud/aspose-words-cloud-docs/words/spec/wordsapi/_index.md

 ## WordsApi

-Represents a aspose.Words for Cloud API.
+Contains methods for calling Aspose.Words Cloud API.

 An object of the **WordsApi** class is created by the following constructor methods: